Skip to main content

 Silvan, claimed to be the oldest incorrupt body in the Catholic Church, is on display at a Croatian church; skeptical examination reveals the 'body' is a wax sculpture with painted features, glued-on eyebrows and wig, and artificially shallow nostrils and ear canals.

-Skeptical examination of the displayed figure yields findings that do not require laboratory analysis.
-Paint on the surface is visibly chipping and fading — behavior characteristic of a painted wax or plaster surface, not biological tissue.
+Examination of the displayed figure yields findings that do not require laboratory analysis.
+Paint on the surface is visibly chipping and fading in places.
 The eyebrows appear to be separately crafted and glued on.
 A wig covers the head rather than natural hair growing from the scalp.
 The ear canals and nostrils have shallow, artificial depth rather than the depth of actual anatomical structures.

 Silvan's case shows how a wax sculpture can be incorporated into the incorruptibles tradition and venerated for an extended period without challenge.
 It also illustrates why the higher-profile cases — where actual bodies are documented — deserve careful evidential distinction rather than being grouped with clear fabrications.